apache/orc/site/_docs/file-tail.md

 ```

 For decimals, the minimum, maximum, and sum are stored.
 In ORC 2.0,
-string represetion is deprecated and DecimalStatistics uses integers
+string representation is deprecated and DecimalStatistics uses integers
 which have better performance.

 ```message DecimalStatistics {